 Just a note: Before applying for any funding, take care of both your personal and business credit scores first.
 Too-low scores are the main reason restaurant financing gets denied.

 If you’re ready to improve cash flow and ensure you have enough money to not only pay your regular expenses but also grow your restaurant, start by considering your funding needs.

 Are you just looking for short-term financing to tide you over until next month?
 Or is a long-term loan that will help you achieve your big-picture goals more of a fit?
 If you are a franchise owner, maybe you’re looking for franchise financing to buy your next unit.

 What will you use the funding for?
 Maybe you’ll invest in real estate for your next restaurant, or just make sure that payroll is covered.
 Perhaps you’ll hire an executive chef or upgrade your stove.

-There are different types of financing, depending on what you qualify for.
-Some will require a solid credit history or high personal or business credit score.
-Others may require you put down collateral before approval.
+There are different types of financing, depending on what you qualify for and what you plan to use the funds for.
+Some will require a solid credit history or high personal or business credit scores.
+Others may require you to put down collateral before approval.
 Some lenders may want to see your financial statements, while others will just want to see your credit card receivables.
 All of these factors will go into determining a) whether you are approved for financing and b) what your loan terms are.

 Business Credit Cards for Restaurants